orangecountyllc/GEG-withBoot/README.md

 FIX THIS =

+fix the main divs under home page - construct row copy the construct code for bottom ones. implemtn the order then

 In home page,it takes too long for the wood to show up compared it to the about page, also check it in the mobile view.
+I think its bc of z index , the nav is behind the big image. if you do hte zindex = 1 for the
+.navbar.sticky class, it resolves line 99 of nav_style

 Make the hamburger btn on right white.

+In about us (all) pages, the min height should be min-height: 600px for md view, not for other views.